Aircloak/aircloak/air/docs/content/deployment.md

 with the size of the dataset being queried.
 It is recommended to deploy Insights Cloak with a minimum of 8GB of memory.
 If queries routinely fail with “out of memory” warnings the amount of memory made available should be increased.

-Insights Cloak benefits from having access to multiple CPU cores when multipel queries are to be run in parallel.
+Insights Cloak benefits from having access to multiple CPU cores when multiple queries are to be run in parallel.

 ## Important notice

-Docker allows restricting the amount of memory made available to a given docker container. __Do not use this form of restriction on Insights Cloak's__.
-It interferes with Insights Cloaks ability to detect and terminate rampant queries, and might result in the component becoming unavailable.
+Docker allows restricting the amount of memory made available to a given docker container. __Do not use this form of restriction on Insights Cloak instances__.
+It interferes with Insights Cloak's ability to detect and terminate rampant queries, and might result in the component becoming unavailable.

 If restricting the amount of memory made available to Insights Cloak is desired, it is recommended to deploy Insights